Everything you need to know about the Erasmus+ programme

 You must commit to the full duration of the course.
 If you leave without completing you will be liable for the full cost of funding.

 Where will I be staying?

 In Seville, you will stay in shared apartments with single bedrooms only.

-In Ireland, you will stay in home-stay accommodation, in a single room.
+In Dublin, you will stay in home-stay accommodation, in a single room.

 Is insurance included?

 We provide fully comprehensive travel insurance including 3rd party liability and repatriation.
 However, this policy will only cover individual items to the value of approx. £300.00.
 If you are taking expensive laptops or mobile phones, we suggest you take a separate policy to cover these, but it is not possible to use the policy we provide as an excess to your individual policy.